Chembra Peak

 - 2-Day Quick Escape

-- Day 1: Arrive in Meppadi by noon, check into accommodation, and relax.
-Evening stroll through nearby tea estates (4-6 PM).
-Dinner at a local eatery.
+- Day 1: Arrive in Meppadi by noon, check into accommodation, and explore nearby tea estates in the evening (4:00 PM–6:00 PM).
+Relax with a local dinner.

 -